You're Not Alone. We're Here to Help.

 Anger – in the bible

-✅ righteous anger (godly)
+✅ Righteous anger (godly)

 • Not all anger is sinful.
 Jesus expressed anger at injustice (e.g. Driving out money changers in the temple – John 2:13–17).